sudssf/dynamics_sim/dynamics_sim-master/README.md

 A generic, extensible simulation library for evolutionary game theory simulations.
 DyPy provides [Moran](http://en.wikipedia.org/wiki/Moran_process), and [Wright-Fisher](http://en.wikipedia.org/wiki/Genetic_drift#Wright.E2.80.93Fisher_model) processes,
- as well as [Replicator Dynamics](http://en.wikipedia.org/wiki/Replicator_equation) and makes it simple to execute complex and robust simulations across a range of parameters and visualize the results with beautiful graphs.
+ as well as [Replicator Dynamics](http://en.wikipedia.org/wiki/Replicator_equation).
+DyPy makes it simple to execute complex and robust simulations across a range of parameters and visualize the results with different types of graphs.

 See original documentation [here](http://ecbtln.github.io).

 # Installation and Requirements #

 Clone or download the package to your local machine.
-You can run the simulations in the repository rootpath or to run them globally you can add it's location to your PYTHONPATH.
+You can run the simulations in the repository rootpath or to run them globally you can add its location to your PYTHONPATH.

 DyPy depends on [matplotlib](http://matplotlib.org) for graphing, and [numpy](http://www.numpy.org) and [joblib](https://pythonhosted.org/joblib/).
 To install these dependencies, make sure you are in the root